Saeid-Dousti/Insight-AI-Project-LaibelNet/README.md

 </p>

 ## Introduction
 Labeling images is an initial and essential step in training computer vision algorithms.
 This has offered great business opportunities.
-Labeling images is currently done mainly manually, and companies are actively looking for methods to accelerate this process and make it faster, cheaper, more profitable.
+Image labeling is currently conducted mostly manually, and companies are actively looking for methods to accelerate this process and make it faster, cheaper, more profitable.
 In this project, I am proposing an unsupervised approach to label image data for computer vision based on common clustering methods.

-**_L`ai'belNet_** is a Steamlit app and uses either of KMeans or Gaussian Mixture Model based on user's choice to cluster imageset into groups of more similar images.
-User can specify the number of clusters or have the app to find the optimum number of clusters.
+**_L`ai'belNet_** is a Steamlit app and uses either KMeans or Gaussian Mixture Model based on user's choice to cluster imageset into groups of more similar images.
+User can specify the number of clusters or have the app find the optimum number of clusters.
 Next a few samples from each cluster is randomly selected so user can discover their labels.
-Finally, all the images of each cluster are labeled with the cluster's respective label discovered via its samples.
+Finally, all the images of each cluster are labeled with the cluster's respective label discovered via sampling.

 ## Data
 **_L`ai'belNet_** allows user to provide path to the image directory, e.g., _"\data"_ in this repository.
 All the image type files contained in the path directory and its sub-directories will be imported and their paths are saved.
-The immediate directory where an image is found can be cosidered as Ground Truth label of the image and will be used for the application's performance evaluation.
-A sample of [Intel Kaggle competition](https://www.kaggle.com/puneet6060/intel-image-classification).
+The immediate directory where an image is found can be considered as Ground Truth label of the image by user's choice and will be used (if availabel) for the application's performance evaluation.
+A sample of [Intel Kaggle competition](https://www.kaggle.com/puneet6060/intel-image-classification) is included in this repository.

 ```
 --\data